wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-RULES-12-ITEMS - "assert element present" for the 12th item, followed by a "assert element not present" for the locator for the 13th item.

-**Hint:** If you are really stuck, there is a solution project file [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) that you can open from Selenium IDE.
-Take a peek but don't loiter!

 ### Other Tips